SilXe/ICS-45C-HW9/README.md

 Homework 9 implements containers with their iterators to work with the STL.
 Substituting your containers and iterators into your previously written `mapset.cpp` program demonstrates the interchangeability of implementations, and shows how the STL can be extended and customized.

 Homework 9 also provides one more opportunity to practice coding a singly-linked list 🙂 and to use an `std::vector`, which behaves much like an array, but can grow larger when necessary.
-Fluency in C++ programming with singly-linked list and with arrays is a prerequisite skill for ICS 46 Data Structures.
+Fluency in C++ programming with singly-linked lists and with arrays is a prerequisite skill for ICS 46 Data Structures.

 ### Further Resources: